Code-At-Uni/js-course-starter-pack/README.md

 Coding challenges are the perfect introduction to Javascript.
 Before jumping into building an application it's important to learn the basics.

 Our Code at Uni teachers have hand crafted educational and relatable problems for you to solve using Javascript.
-They get progessively harder as more programming concepts are introduced.
+They get progressively harder as more programming concepts are introduced.
 You'll be forced to think laterally and combine what you've learned from previous exercises to solve some of the trickier ones.

 [Go to the coding challenges folder.](coding-challenges/README.md)